stathismast/production-line-sim/README.md

 ## Dependencies
 - In order to run this code you only need to have ```make``` and the ```gcc``` compiler installed on your machine.
-- If by any chance those are not installed on your Linux distro, you can install them as such:
+- If by any chance those are not installed and you are using a Debian derivative OS (like Ubuntu), you can install them as such:
 ```
 sudo apt-get install make
 sudo apt-get install gcc